baltpeter/thesis-mobile-consent-dialogs/thesis/550_analysis-method.md

 ## Dark Pattern Identification

-TODO: Properly distinguish between violation and dark pattern here.

-TODO: Maybe include a sample screenshot for each violation?
+TODO: Maybe include a sample screenshot for some.

-TODO (probably at the end of the section): If we don't detect a violation in a CD, that doesn't mean that it is compliant.
-They only represent a minimum of compliance that can be reliably checked using automated methods.
-As such, our findings will only provide a lower bound in terms of violations but, conversely, an upper bound of compliance in mobile apps.

-We detect the following violations in apps determined to show a consent dialog:
+We detect the following violations and dark patterns in apps determined to show a consent dialog:

 Processing before consent
 :   Processing that can only rely on consent as a legal basis may of course only occur after consent has been given (cf. [@sec:criteria-gdpr]).
 As such, we consider any tracking that happens before we have interacted with a consent dialog or after we have refused consent a violation.